WP-Autoplugin/abilities-inspector/README.md

 No. You can re-enable an ability at any time from the same admin screen.
 The plugin only stores the disabled list in a WordPress option.

 ### Does this affect custom or plugin-registered abilities?
 Yes.
-Abilities Explorer lists and manages any ability registered through the Abilities API.
+Abilities Inspector lists and manages any ability registered through the Abilities API.

 ## Development Notes